Bulk-boundary decomposition of neural networks: Bulk--Boundary Decomposition

 In the basis of degrees of freedom $(W, z)$, a natural separation emerges: the \emph{bulk} degrees of freedom, which interact independently of data, and the \emph{boundary} degrees of freedom, whose interactions are driven by data $(X, Y)$.
 From this perspective, the Lagrangian can be decomposed into two parts, $L_{\text{bulk}}$ and $L_{\text{boundary}}$.
 We refer to this as \emph{bulk--boundary decomposition}.
 In this picture, the effects of training examples are confined to the input and output boundaries ($m=0$ and $m=M$), while the internal architecture contributes only to the bulk dynamics.

 This separation enables a systematic analysis of the two sectors.
 The boundary part encodes stochasticity from data sampling, whereas the bulk part describes the deterministic evolution governed by the network architecture and activation functions.
-Although the reformulated Lagrangian appears algebraically more involved, it exposes the key physical structure: the kinetic terms now couple only adjacent layers $(m,m+1)$, thereby making the locality along the depth direction explicit.
+In this framework, the boundary layers effectively behave as surface modes \cite{Tamm1932,Shockley:1939zz,RevModPhys.82.3045,ziyin2025proofperfectplatonicrepresentation}, distinct from the internal bulk dynamics.
+Although the reformulated Lagrangian appears algebraically more involved, it exposes the key physical structure: the dynamics of each degree of freedom is determined solely by itself and its nearest degrees of freedom, thereby making the locality along the depth direction explicit.

 The BBD provides a natural framework for revealing the symmetry structure of deep neural networks.
-For architectures repeating the same layer structure, the bulk Lagrangian is invariant under $m \rightarrow m+1$, analogous to discrete translational symmetry in lattice field theories, where the ‘depth’ index plays the role of an effective spatial coordinate.
-A similar consideration applies to symmetries along the width direction.
-Such symmetry principles provide a natural bridge between deep learning dynamics and the analytic tools of field theory, which will be developed in the following section.
+For architectures repeating the same layer structure, the bulk Lagrangian is invariant under $m \rightarrow m+1$, analogous to discrete translational symmetry in interacting lattice systems, where the ‘depth’ index plays the role of an effective spatial coordinate.\footnote{ The exchange symmetry present within layers exists independently as an inherent characteristic of the neural network.
+This preexisting symmetry may naturally be associated with the concept of homogeneity along the width direction. } In other words, the BBD reveals the homogeneity along the space.

-Figure~\ref{fig:BBD_b} schematically describes the decomposition and its local nature.
-Because its layout resembles typical neural network diagrams, existing intuitions about network structure can be readily applied within the BBD framework.
-The explicit separation of data-dependent and data-independent sectors constitutes the core theoretical innovation of this work.
-It provides the structural foundation upon which the subsequent field-theoretic formulation is built.